methodicalcloud/methodicalcloud-site/content/blog/what-im-not-automating-yet.md

 CI/CD pipelines.
 Air-gapped backups.
 Coffee makers.
 You name it.

-But I want to talk about something different: what I’m _not_ automating.
+But I want to discuss something different: what I’m _not_ automating.

 Not because it’s hard.
 Not because I can’t.
-But because it’s not ready—yet.
+But because it’s not ready yet.
 Knowing when _not_ to automate is just as important as knowing how.

 ## Why I Hold Back Sometimes

-Automation isn’t just about saving time—it’s about **understanding** a system deeply enough to make good decisions.
+Automation isn’t just about saving time, it’s about **understanding** a system deeply enough to make good decisions.
 That takes:

 - Friction
 - Repetition
 - Manual observation
-- And sometimes, living with the mess for a bit
+- And, sometimes, living with the mess for a bit

-If you automate too soon, you risk encoding assumptions into scripts that outlive their usefulness—or worse, silently fail in ways no one sees coming.
+If you automate too soon, you risk encoding assumptions into scripts that outlive their usefulness, or worse, silently fail in ways no one sees coming.

 ## Here’s What I’m Holding Off On